nkeynes-oracle/Internships-Brisbane/README.md

     - @link (THIS IS A MARKDOWN LINK)
   1x H2 Description Section

+### How to Contribute
+Contributions can be made as a pull request to this repo.
+I plan on hopefully having a CI service set up to just check if the information was valid.
+I'll get around to it...

 ## ToDo
   - [] Add more internships
   - [] Write a Wiki